irsweb/irsweb.github.io/_pages/home.md

 ### Research topics

-The Document Analysis Group of the CVC has research and development experience in the following concerns:
+The Intelligent Reading Systems of the CVC has research and development experience in the following concerns:

     - symbol recognition